phax/phase4-peppol-standalone/README.md

 It should show a small introduction page.
 The `/as4` servlet itself has no user interface.

 In case you run the application behind an HTTP proxy, modify the settings in the configuration file (`http.proxy.*`).

+In case you don't like port 8080, also check the configuration file.

 ---